PdxCodeGuild/Full-Stack-Day-Class/notes/js-constructors.md

 helensAccount;  //> {"balance": 100, "deposit": function (amount) {...}}
 ```

-If you forget `new`, you don't get an error, unfortunately, you get `undefined` and pollute your global scope.
+If you forget `new`, you don't get an error, unfortunately.
+The function returns `undefined` since it didn't have a return value.
+Even worse, setting properties on `this` pollute your global scope.

+If you use `this` outside of a constructor function, you don't get errors; `this` refers to the global scope.
+Please never intentionally use it this way (no pun intended).

 Once you've made your objects, you can use them!